lpmi-13/current-projects/README.md

 - Show need for faster iterations of learning from production outages in "safe" environment
 - It's an activity to contextualize what Google already does with Wheel of Misfortune
 - Need good examples to make it relatable

+# 160) Code Corpus API
+- we've got data sorted with https://github.com/lpmi-13/code-corpus-collector
+- we need an ECS service to run on a schedule and use the above to pull in data to RDS
+- we need an RDS instance to store the data (probably postgres)
+- we need a custom domain (codecorpus.net)
+- we need an ALB to respond to requests to that domain
+- we need lambdas to handle the requests (at particular paths)
+- we need a list of things people would want to use this for

 ---